 Left : escape hatch, 50-52 White Street.

 Right: cigarette card showing types of protection that could be used to reinforce cellars and refuge rooms against bomb splinters

 49 White Street still has a Morrison shelter in the cellar.
 These cage-like metal shelters were bolted together in the home and were introduced when it became clear that people preferred to remain in their homes rather than spend nights in dark damp Anderson shelters which were made from corrugated metal sheets and covered with mounds of soil.

-right: the frame of the Morrison shelter in the cellar at 49 White St.
+Right: the frame of the Morrison shelter in the cellar at 49 White Street

 54 and 56 White Street were built by the Doughty family in 1901.
 The plans for the semi-detached houses were submitted to the Local Sanitary Authority in January 1901 by J J and J F (John) Doughty.

 Plans submitted by J J and J F Doughty for two houses on White Street in January 1901.